 Yanli had always been a shy person, not at all prone to confrontation, although brave in her own right; she bowed now, the arc of her shoulders almost painting-perfect, as she addressed Wen Chao.
 “May I ask where Wei Wuxian will reside during his stay here?” she asked.
 “I’m sure you can understand our clan’s worry.”

 Wen Chao snorted rudely.
 “You and your brother go where you belong,” he said, saving a hand dismissively.
-“Wei Wuxian will of course reside in the City’s omega house.”
+“Wei Wuxian will of course reside in the City’s kunze house.”

 “I will not,” Wei Wuxian retorted hotly.

 Wen Chao’s eyes shifted to the right—toward Wen Zhuliu’s imposing figure.
 Even the off-white of his robes seemed to bleed black in the coming darkness.